CodeMelted/codemelted_developer/codemelted_dev/src/1-0_functional-decomposition.md

 ### 1.3.3 Module Versioning

 The versioning of each `codemelted` module will be captured via the languages SDK versioning method.
-It will utilize a modified semantic versioning `X.Y.Z` with the following rules for the numbering scheme this project.
+It will utilize a modified semantic versioning `X.Y.Z` with the following rules for the numbering scheme for the module.

 - **X:** Year of release.
 Each new year resets the `Y.Z` values to `1`
 - **Y:** Breaking change to one of the use case functions or upgrade of dependencies requiring considerations within an app.
 A change in this value resets `.Z` to `1`.